ruhaise/atomic-layout/README.md

 ## Community

+- **[Reactiflux][community-reactiflux]**
 - [Spectrum][community-spectrum]
-- [Reactiflux][community-reactiflux]

 ## Browser support

-Atomic Layout's browser support is made by the browser support of underlying technologies the library uses.
-Pay attention if your project can support CSS Grid to be sure you can use Atomic Layout.
+Atomic Layout's browser support is a combination of the browser support of its dependencies.
+Pay attention if your project can support CSS Grid to be sure you can use Atomic Layout at its fullest.

 > **See the [Support table for CSS Grid][css-grid-support]**.
 For Internet Explorer support please read [this issue](https://github.com/kettanaito/atomic-layout/issues/92).